tailow/room-monitor/README.md

 ## Requirements

-- Works on Linux, Windows and OSX
+- Linux or Windows
-- Requires an existing [InfluxDB v2 database](https://docs.influxdata.com/influxdb/v2/) for storing data
+- An [InfluxDB v2 database](https://docs.influxdata.com/influxdb/v2/) for storing data

 ## Installation and usage